+Declaration of Covenants.
 A maintenance covenant is required for all stormwater management practices.
 The covenant specifies the property owner's primary maintenance responsibilities, and authorizes DDOE staff to access the property for inspection or corrective action in the event the proper maintenance is not performed.
 The covenant is attached to the deed of the property (see standard form, variations exist for scenarios where stormwater crosses property lines).
-The covenant is between the property and the District Government.
+A template form is provided at the end of Chapter 5 (see Figure 5.4), although variations will exist for scenarios where stormwater crosses property and the Government of the District of Columbia.
 It is submitted through the Office of the Attorney General.
 All SWMPs have a maintenance agreement stamp that must be signed for a building permit to proceed.
-There may be a maintenance schedule on the drawings themselves or the plans may refer to the maintenance schedule (schedule c in the covenant).
+There may be a maintenance schedule on the drawings themselves or the plans may refer to the maintenance schedule (Exhibit C in the covenant).

-Covenants are not required on government properties but maintenance responsibilities should be defined through a partnership agreement or a memorandum of understanding.
+Covenants are not required on government properties but maintenance responsibilities must be defined through a partnership agreement or a memorandum of understanding.

-Waste material from the repair, maintenance, or removal of a BMP or land cover change shall be removed, and the maintenance contractor shall submit a written report to DDOE within forty-eight (48) hours after disposing of the waste material.
-The report shall include:
+Waste Material.
+Waste material from the repair, maintenance, or removal of a BMP or land cover shall be removed and disposed of in compliance with applicable federal and District law.